1: Use Large Beautiful Photography To Emphasize Your Connection to the Community

 Your website should have a contact page.
 It sounds obvious, but think about it for a moment: how many websites have you visited where you just wanted to talk to someone, and all you could find was a toll-free number?
 Wouldn’t it have been nice to have a local number where you can call and talk to a bank representative.

 In addition, the contact page should have a map with directions to the bank.
 This is especially important if your bank has multiple branch and ATM locations.

 Community Bank Website Must Haves

 Now you know the vital features that your community bank website should feature for the benefit of your customers and your brand.
-Next learn about features every community bank and small business website must have.
+Next learn about five must-have features every community bank and small business website must have.